Code-Institute-Submissions/handcrafted-heart/README.md

 * If I have had more time I would also have wanted to add a commenting system for the users Inspiration posts on the Inspire page to give eachother feedback and start discussions.
 * Add a message on the Shop page "No products found that matched the word you searched for" when a user have searched for a word, such as hockey, that does not match any products.
 * Add a message if a user tries to register with an email that another user already uses for an account.
 When trying this now, nothing happends, the page just remains the same.
 I want to add an error message here that tells the user that the email already exists for another user account.
+* I want to add pagination to the products page.
+As for now, there are only 12 products added in the products page.
+The reason for this is because the products are made by hand by the shop owner, and the range of products she can offer are limited, but pagination added would be great for when the amount of products can increase over time as the business grows.

 ## Technologies Used
 #### Languages